dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Proxy"></a>Proxy
 * Motivation

-Imagine that we are implementing Viewer which will show Microsoft word document.
+Imagine that we are implementing Viewer which will show Microsoft word document in read only mode.

-Opening the document must be fast, but we do not know is there any heavy object inside a document.
-Heavy object can be image on 10th page of the document.
+The Viewer must open and load document quickly, but the problem is that during loading of the document we do not know is there any "heavy" object inside a document.
+Heavy object can be image which is injected in word document on let's say, 10th page of the document.

+So, straight solution where we will simply load everything what is inside document can be slow.

-So, in order to ensure fast loading of the document, heavy objects will be loaded on demand, in fact image will be loaded when user is on 10th page of the document.
-Meanwhile heavy object will be presented with another object which acts as original.
+Another solution would be that heavy objects are loaded on demand, in our example, image will be loaded when user is on 10th page of the document.
+Meanwhile heavy object will be presented with another lite object which acts as original.

-That is a Proxy pattern.
+That solution is Proxy.

-Provides a surrogate or placeholder for another object to control access to it.
+Proxy pattern, orovides a surrogate or placeholder for another object to control access to it.

+* Story

+Envoy Extraordinary is a Proxy.
+He is an accredited messenger, agent, or representative who is sent by one government to represent it in dealing with another government.

 * Story